Optimal investment-consumption problem: post-retirement with minimum guarantee

 \section{\textbf{Introduction}}

-In this work, focusing on the decumulation phase, we fix the annuitization time and investigate the optimal investment-consumption strategies prior to annuitization in a Brownian market model with time dependent mortality rate.
-We follow the framework developed in \cite{kn:Ger3} in which a target for the consumptions during the decumulation phase and a target for the terminal accumulated wealth is considered.
-Moreover, motivated from \cite{kn:G}, we consider a minimum guarantee for the final annuity.
+In this work, focusing on the decumulation phase in a defined contribution plan, we fix the annuitization time and investigate the optimal investment-consumption strategies in a Brownian market model with a time dependent mortality rate.
+In formulating the loss function, we consider a target for the consumption during the decumulation phase and a target for the terminal accumulated wealth.
+Since avoiding the ruin possibility, and sometimes having a minimum guarantee on the return, is an essential issue in pension fund management, motivated from \cite{kn:G}, we assume a minimum guarantee for the terminal wealth.

-Assuming a fixed rate of consumption throughout the whole period of time before annuitization, which is usually a long period, is far from the optimality.
-On the other hand, it is quite reasonable to consider a minimum consumption rate for a retiree to cover the essential expenses.
-Therefore, we consider the rate of consumption as a control variable which varies between the two limits, $C_1$ and $C_2$, in which $C_1 > C_2$.
-We will see from the simulation results that considering a variable consumption rate yields much higher final annuities.
-To compare the optimal portfolios obtained from different scenarios of the admissible consumptions, we take into account the present market value of the future cash flows before and after the anniuty purchase.
+In this paper, different from the existing literature, we assume a variable consumption rate.
+Assuming a fixed rate of consumption during the whole decumulation phase, which is usually a long period, is far from optimality.
+Our simulation results justify that assuming a variable consumption rate, although quite restricted, yields much higher final annuities.
+However, to cover the essential expenses of the retiree, it is reasonable to fix a lower bound for the consumption rate.
+Therefore, having in mind a desired rate of consumption, we assume that the consumption rate varies between the two limits $C_1$ and $C_2$, in which $C_1 > C_2$.
+To compare the optimal portfolios corresponding to different scenarios of the admissible range of consumption $[C_2, C_1]$, we take into account the market present value of the cash flows before and after the annuitization.